 - Anti-pinch technology

 - Zero-gravity body support

 10 Best Beach Chair Brands

-With a rust-proof aluminium frame and UV stabilized, 600 denier coated polyester seat, it ticks the water-resistant and sun protection boxes.
+With a rust-proof aluminum frame and UV stabilized, 600 denier coated polyester seat, it ticks the water-resistant and sun protection boxes.

 One of the main reasons for its deserved popularity, the Tommy Bahama includes all of the expected features.
 Along with those, the back legs when laid flat double as a large, collapsible towel rail - a user favorite.
 There are two large (enough for a towel), zippered pockets on the back, one of which is insulated and fits 7 12 oz cans or 3-4 water bottles.
 The pillow is adjustable or removable with Velcro straps.
 The plastic, contour-molded armrests also feature a Velcro-fastened pocket on one side, with separate compartments for keeping phones and wallets to hand.
 However, as with its nearest rival the Rio Brands, there is no cup holder.